elixirscript/elixirscript/FAQ.md

 ## Q. Can I use it today?

-### A. Yes, but don't expect it to be pretty or idiomatic.
-Also it is not production ready.
+### A. Yes, but realize this is not at 1.0 yet.

 You **can** use ElixirScript on your front ends and have it work and interoperate with JavaScript modules.
-The problem is since most of the standard library is incomplete, it will not feel the same.
-It will feel like some weird hybrid of Elixir and JavaScript.
-That is not the goal of the project.
-The end goal is to have it look and feel like Elixir code with the added availability of JavaScript modules.
+The problem is since most of the standard library is incomplete.

 ## Q. Can I use pattern matching?